esahmohammed/vpn-setup/README.md

 </p>

 <h1>VPN Setup and Usage</h1><br />
-This tutorial outline how to setup and use a VPN using Proton VPN.
+This tutorial outlines how to setup and use a VPN using Proton VPN.

 <h2>Environments and Technologies Used</h2>